 As mentioned, the first part of the getVcEDF() constructs the Fisher’s information matrix.
 In order to do this, it is necessary to extract the MS and DF from an ANOVA table.
 Normally, the basic R function aov() can generate the ANOVA table, but it only implements a single stage of decomposition, thus this cannot be applied directly to two-phase experiments.
-Two-phase experiments require two stages of decomposition; decomposition of the information from the Phase 1 block structure in the Phase 2 bock structure, and decomposition the information from the treatment structure in the Phase 1 block structure.
+Two-phase experiments require two stages of decomposition: decomposition of the information from the Phase 1 block structure in the Phase 2 bock structure, and decomposition the information from the treatment structure in the Phase 1 block structure.
 Based on this idea of two stages of decomposition the aov() function can be applied twice, i.e. once for each stage of decomposition.
 The summary.aov.twoPhase() function from the infoDecompuTE package which implements the two stages of decomposition as described above, is therefore used to generate the ANOVA table.

 The Fisher’s information matrix is then constructed by extracting the MS and DF from the ANOVA table.
 The appendix shows mathematically that the Fisher’s information matrix is equal to the DF divided by the twice of the square of the MS.

 The sources of variation in the ANOVA table can be either fixed or random.
 The MS and DF are extracted from the sources of variation should not contain any fixed effect.
 This is because the variances should only be estimated from the sources of variation containing the random effects.
-However, there are some cases where the fixed effects are confounded with the random effects, i.e. balanced incomplete block design.
+However, there are some cases where the fixed effects are confounded with the random effects, e.g. balanced incomplete block designs.
 In these cases, the amount of confounding treatment information can be small enough to be neglected.
 This issue is out of scope for this write-up and therefore will not be addressed.

 The second step is to construct the G matrix.
 The G matrix is extracted from the ANOVA table generated from the summary.aov.twoPhase() function.
 Note that the score function and the expected Fisher’s information matrix are with respect to the MS, σi2, but what we want to estimate are the individual variance components which make up the EMS.
 Hence, we want to transform the score function and the expected Fisher’s information matrix with respect to MS, σi2, to with respect to the variance component estimates, denoted by a vector θ.
-This transformation can be achieved by using the m-by-k G matrix, if there are k variance components to be estimated, where each element of the G matrix is ∂σi2∂θj.
+This transformation can be achieved by using the m k G matrix, if there are k variance components to be estimated, where each element of the G matrix is ∂σi2∂θj.
 Hence, the expected mean squares σ2 can also be written as G'θ.
 This technique is also known as change of variables.

-The G matrix that is extracted here is different to Richard and Kathy’s (2008) paper.
+The G matrix that is extracted here is different to Jarrett and Ruggiero (2008).
 To enable the R function that to be used for every experimental design, the G matrix that is generated here also contains the coefficients of the variance components.
-This is different to Richard and Kathy’s (2008) paper, where they used a binary matrix.
-Having the coefficients in the G matrix, it allows parameter of interest, a vector θ, to contain the individual variance components and each variance component has coefficient of one.
-This G matrix is used, because sometimes the structure and the coefficients of the variance components of the EMS are not always what we expect for different sources of variation in the ANOVA table.
+This is different to Jarrett and Ruggiero (2008), where they used a binary matrix.
+Having the coefficients in the G matrix, it allows parameters of interest, a vector θ, to contain the individual variance components and each variance component has coefficient of one.
+This G matrix is used because sometimes the structure and the coefficients of the variance components of the EMS are not always what we expect for different sources of variation in the ANOVA table.
 Hence, by using this type of G matrix, it avoids the need to study every theoretical ANOVA table and adjust these coefficients with different linear combination of the variance component for a complicated analysis.